Aymane-Guelbaoui/airbnb-clone-project/README.md

 If real payment gateways are used, secure APIs (e.g., Stripe, PayPal SDKs) will be integrated and tokenized to avoid storing raw payment data on our servers.

  Why it matters: Payment security is critical for protecting financial data and building user trust.

+#CI/CD Pipeline
+ Why CI/CD is Important:
+Automated Testing: Ensures new code doesn't break existing functionality.

+Faster Deployment: New features and bug fixes can be released more frequently and reliably.

+Improved Collaboration: Teams can merge code more easily with automated checks and feedback.

+Consistency: The same deployment process is used every time, reducing the chance of "it works on my machine" issues.

+ Tools We May Use:
+GitHub Actions: Automates tasks like testing, linting, and deployment on every push or pull request.

+Docker: Packages the app into containers, ensuring consistent environments for development, testing, and production.

+Heroku / Vercel / Netlify: For automated deployment of frontend or backend services.

+Postman/Newman: For running automated API tests during CI stages.

+ Typical Workflow:

+Developer pushes code to GitHub.

+GitHub Actions triggers automated tests and linting.

+If tests pass, the app is built and deployed via Docker or to a cloud platform.

+Feedback is provided automatically via pull request checks.